Namkyeong/namkyeong.github.io/_pages/about.md

 I'm actively on research with my best colleagues at [Data Science and Artificial Intelligence Lab](http://dsail.kaist.ac.kr/).

-My research interest is mainly on anything connected to or can be represented as graphs
+My research interest is mainly on anything connected to or can be represented as graphs!
-- Self-Supervised Graph Representatinon Learning
+- Self-Supervised Graph Representation Learning
 - Graph Neural Networks (GNNs) for Chemistry and Biology
 - General Machine Learning and Data Mining